TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Conceptual_Design.md

 The suggestion from Siemens was to use the ST7540, but that product is no longer supported by ST. ST's most recent model is the ST7580, which is supported and has more features, and Siemens will iterate upon this project after completion.
 Continued support ensures this solution would remain usable for the future.

 The ST75XX series IC's are not the only option, considering that was a suggestion [1].
-ST advertises the ST8500 on their overview of their power line transcievers [reference this].
+ST advertises the ST8500 on their overview of their power line transcievers [3].
 The problems with this IC is that it is too complicated for our use-case.
 The ST8500 has an SoC for more complicated paradigms and independent operation.
 This would add more effort in development for little to no return for this use case.
 Not having an onboard SoC also allows this modem to be completely controlled by the systems this board will integrate with.

 ### Cable
 The cable is the method by which the power, data, and clock is transmitted and recieved by both ends of the system.
 Our customer has allowed a lot of freedom on how the cable is selected, so this lends itself to a wide range of possibilities.
 The two cables that seem to be the most promising are the twisted strand and the coaxial cable [50].
 Twisted strand cables are two cables twisted around one another to minimize interference.
 Coaxial cables are cables in which a metallic shield surrounds a core conductor.
 The primary considerations for the cable is the electromagnetic interference, data transmission capabilities, and the transmission line characteristics of the cable.